AshishKingdom/OpenGL-Tutorials/textures/index.md

 - The seventh argument specifies the data format of our loaded image.
 This must be `_GL_BGRA_EXT` for all QB64 loaded image.
 - The last argument is the actual image data. (`m.OFFSET`)

-After this, we free our image data block using `_MEM`.
+After this, we free our image data block using `_MEMFREE`.

 ### Texture Wrapping